xiaoxiae/videos/05-sorting-networks/SCRIPT.md

 ---

 # Construction
-This is nice, but we can do much better.
+This is nice, but we can do better.
 One way is to use something called a bitonic sort.

 It gets its name from bitonic sequences, which are the code idea behind this algorithm.
 They are sequences of numbers, such that they either increase and then decrease, or vice versa.